BERnaT: Basque Encoders for Representing Natural Textual Diversity: Training Corpora

 \subsection{Standard Language Corpus}

-We utilize the largest standard Basque corpus currently available, latxa-corpus-v1.1 \cite{etxaniz2024latxaopenlanguagemodel}.
-To ensure linguistic consistency and quality, the corpus was systematically normalized, deduplicated, and exhaustively filtered.
+We utilize the largest standard Basque corpus currently available, \emph{latxa-corpus-v1.1} \cite{etxaniz2024latxaopenlanguagemodel}.
 The corpus comprises 4.3M documents in standard Basque, summing up to 1.22B words.
 Its sources include EusCrawl-v1.1, extracted using ad-hoc scrapers \cite{artetxe-etal-2022-corpus-robertaeuscrawl}, as well as Egunkaria, containing content from the daily Basque newspaper Euskaldunon Egunkaria (2001–2006), and Booktegi, which provides a collection of literature books in Basque.
 Additional sources include Wikipedia, as well as datasets derived from Common Crawl, namely CulturaX \cite{nguyen2024culturax}, Colossal OSCAR \cite{abadji-etal-2022-towards}, and HLPT v1 \cite{de-gibert-etal-2024-new}.
+To ensure linguistic consistency and quality, \emph{latxa-corpus-v1.1} was systematically normalized, deduplicated, and exhaustively filtered.